muzaffersenkal/SENG-208-Projects/ContactManagementProject.md

 - Documentation: Include inline comments and documentation to make the codebase understandable and maintainable.
 - OOP: use object-oriented programming principles for code organization and modularity.

-## Conclusion:
-The Contact Management System provides a simple yet effective solution for users to organize and manage their contacts efficiently.
-With its user-friendly interface and essential features, it helps users keep track of their contacts, categorize them, and quickly find the information they need.